joannechau/case_assignment_code/README.md

 ![Breadth First Search](https://github.com/joannechau/case_assignment_code/blob/master/BFS.png)

-- Semantic Bracketing (for linguistics users)
+- Syntactic Bracketing (for linguistics users)

-	- Users should be able to reiterate a binary tree into semantic bracketing for the input of the tree.
+	- Users should be able to reiterate a binary tree into syntactic bracketing for the input of the tree.
 If a node only has one child, make that child the right branched child, and have an empty left branch.

 ![Sample Tree](https://github.com/joannechau/case_assignment_code/blob/master/Small.png)

 The BFS reading is **TP, T', T, VP, DP, V', V, DP**

-The semantic bracketing would be **[TP [T' [T [VP [DP] [V' [V] [DP]]]]]**
+The syntactic bracketing would be **[TP [T' [T [VP [DP] [V' [V] [DP]]]]]**

 ---

 # Installation

 1. Encode the binary tree into an understandable input for the code.
-List every node out in semantic bracketing form, change the brackets to parenthesis and add "Node" before each left bracket "(".
+List every node out in syntactic bracketing form, change the brackets to parenthesis and add "Node" before each left bracket "(".
 When submitting a sentence, ensure that the nouns are different.
 If the same noun is used, utilize a number to keep track of the noun being used to ensure that it does not get deleted in the output dictionary.

 	a.
 As the code ignores all non-local domains, as long as the input includes the VP structure, it will ignore all non-relevant parts of the tree.